attack-monkey/hypereduce/README.md

 ```

 The corresponding action-function gets triggered when action.type is the same as the function name.
+The state of the given node + the action is passed into the action-function.

 Need to respond to all actions at a given node? - use $